alexeagleson/nextjs-fullstack-app-template/README.app.md

 A cool feature of the above is that the Gmail & Images links disappear on the smallest screen size.
 In the real app we would have a menu that includes those items so they are not inaccessible on mobile, but on larger screens we get handy shortcuts to them.

-Another thing you'll notice is the special `<Link />` component provided by Next.js as an alternative to the `<a> anchor tag.
+Another thing you'll notice is the special `<Link />` component provided by Next.js as an alternative to the `<a>` anchor tag.
 These links are required in order to maintain stage between routes in Next which we'll get to in a little while.
 Learn more about it [here](https://nextjs.org/docs/routing/introduction#linking-between-pages).

-Now we move onto the `Footer`.
+Now we move onto the Footer.

+components/navigation/header/Footer.tsx

 ```tsx
 export interface IFooter extends React.ComponentPropsWithoutRef<'footer'> {}